Maple Grove Raceway

 Maple Grove Raceway is a quarter-mile dragstrip located near Mohnton, Pennsylvania, just outside Reading.
 It opened in 1962 as a 1/5-mile dragstrip.
 It was eventually lengthened to its current quarter-mile length in 1964.
-The track has been sanctioned by the National Hot Rod Association for most of its existence.
-It has hosted an NHRA national event since 1985.
+The track has been sanctioned by the National Hot Rod Association for most of its existence, hosting NHRA drag racing for a national event almost every year from 1985 until the 2025 season.
 The other key events include the American Drag Racing League, the NHRA Lucas Oil Drag Racing Series, the Geezers Reunion at The Grove, the Super Chevy Show, Mopar Action, Fun Ford Weekend and the NHRA Pennsylvania Dutch Classic.

 Local drag racers can compete in the Sunoco Race Fuels Money Trail, a points program that crowns champions in Super, Pro, Street and Top Bike eliminators.
 Younger racers, ages 8–17, can compete in the Junior Drag Racing League.
 Both programs have been successful on a national basis; drivers from the Money Trail program have won 13 Summit Racing Series Northeast Division ET Finals, while the Juniors have won four NHRA Eastern Conference championships.